blank0826/Prolog-Applications/README.md

 ![image](https://user-images.githubusercontent.com/33955028/140700302-cb85e1d0-cfed-4dcb-aa5f-0092f1412730.png)

 ## B. Creation of Binary Tree_Binary Search Tree and its Mirror
-This application creates a binary tree, a binary search tree and can also create the mirror image of those trees.
+This application creates a binary tree, a binary search tree and can also create the mirror image of those trees.<br />

-### Binary Tree
-A binary tree is created from the list provided by taking elements from the index similar to that as done in array implementation of Binary Tree.<br />
 All the tress are in the format of tree(Left,Root,Right).

+### 1. Binary Tree
+A binary tree is created from the list provided by taking elements from the index similar to that as done in array implementation of Binary Tree.

 #### <ins>Functions Used</ins>
 **1. createBT(CurrentNode, tree(-,CurrentNode,-))**